liam2/liam2/doc/usersguide/source/processes.rst

 or not a women is scheduled to give birth is the result of a stochast and the alignment process to age.

 In the above case, a new person is created for each time a woman is scheduled to give birth.
 Secondly, a number of links are
-established: the id-number and age of the parent become the *mother id* and age of the mother of the child, and the child also receives the household number from the mother.
+established: the id-number and age of the mother (referred to through the link 'pm') become the *mother id* and age of the mother of the child, and the child also receives the household number from the mother.
 Finally some initial variables are set for the child: the most important of these is its gender, which is the result of a simple choice process.